 History essay competition

-The Department of History is proud to sponsor a Y12/L6 History essay prize competition and to announce that the 2020-21 competition is now open!
+The Department of History is proud to sponsor a Y12/L6 History essay prize competition.

 Our essay competition is open to Year 12 or Lower Sixth history students from schools and colleges anywhere in the UK.